The nmcli command on Linux Examples and Usages

 Options

 Options are optional.
-They allow us to control the default behavior of commands.
-You can use them to modify the output in such a way that it only displays the required information in the desired format.
+They allow us to control the command's default behaviour.
+For example, you can use them to modify the output to display only the required information in the desired format.

 Section